Fan Culture

 Generate the hosted round

-Trivana generates 7-12 questions, fact-checks against Office canon, records the host's voice lines, and ships a shareable link in under 5 minutes.
+Trivana generates 7-12 questions, fact-checks against Office canon, records the host's voice lines, and ships a shareable link in seconds.

 4. 4